Flavor-Forge/flavor-forge.github.io/index.md

 <h4>Justine P.</h4>
 Positives:
--Love how the ratings update everytime you click.
+- Love how the ratings update everytime you click.
--Really cool idea would definitely use it if there was a large user-base -Filter function works live as you type
+- Really cool idea would definitely use it if there was a large user-base
+- Filter function works live as you type

 Negatives:
--Wishes the profile page had more information
+- Wishes the profile page had more information
--Wishes it was more interactive between community members
+- Wishes it was more interactive between community members

 Suggestions: Maybe you could implement a comment system so students can communicate with each other.

 <h4>Josh S.</h4>
 Positives:
--Could definitely see himself using it
+- Could definitely see himself using it
--Likes the featured recipe card because he has a hard time choosing options -Likes that he can set his own profile picture and can see his recipes all in one place
+- Likes the featured recipe card because he has a hard time choosing options
+- Likes that he can set his own profile picture and can see his recipes all in one place

 Negatives:
--Wishes the recipe cards were more colorful
+- Wishes the recipe cards were more colorful
--Wants to filter by tags or type of food
+- Wants to filter by tags or type of food

 Suggetions: Expand on the filtering so he can look for specific ingredients.

 <h4>Brooke M.</h4>
 Positives:
--Likes how big the recipe page displays, hates struggling to read recipes off of his phone -UI looks really clean no cluttered screens, really easy to navigate -Thinks it is a cool way to connect with the UH community
+- Likes how big the recipe page displays, hates struggling to read recipes off of his phone
+- UI looks really clean no cluttered screens, really easy to navigate
+- Thinks it is a cool way to connect with the UH community

 Negatives:
--Want more ways to connect with other students
+- Want more ways to connect with other students
--Wants the profile page to be more customizeable and personal
+- Wants the profile page to be more customizeable and personal

 Suggestions: Let students communicate with each other so they can cook together!

 <h4>Jody H.</h4>
 Postives:
--Loves the logo, especially because its 100% original -Likes how the recipe list shows the pictures of the recipes as well, makes it easy to preview the dish and make a choice -Likes how many different recipes there are and how many are local recipes that are hard to find online
+- Loves the logo, especially because its 100% original
+- Likes how the recipe list shows the pictures of the recipes as well, makes it easy to preview the dish and make a choice
+- Likes how many different recipes there are and how many are local recipes that are hard to find online

 Negatives:
--Wants more local recipes, says there are never enough hopes others add their family favorites -Wishes the ratings displayed on the recipe list so he can choose even easier
+- Wants more local recipes, says there are never enough hopes others add their family favorites
+- Wishes the ratings displayed on the recipe list so he can choose even easier

 Suggestions: show ratings on recipe list page, add recipe categories so he can find what he likes easier.

 <h4>Emily N.</h4>
 Postives:
--Likes the use of the KCC culinary school photo, knows their food is good and makes her want to check it out -Likes that all her recipes can be found on the profile page, like an achievement
+- Likes the use of the KCC culinary school photo, knows their food is good and makes her want to check it out
+- Likes that all her recipes can be found on the profile page, like an achievement

 Negatives:
--Was dissapointed that none of the recipes came from the cullinary school -Did not like the UI and said the color was too bright
+- Was dissapointed that none of the recipes came from the cullinary school
+- Did not like the UI and said the color was too bright

 Suggestions: Add a way to save your favorite recipes.